Timelock Contract

 ## Integration with Globals

-The Timelock is set as the **admin** of the Globals contract during deployment.
+The Timelock is set as the **admin** of the Globals contract during deployment (via the two-step `transfer_admin_role` / `accept_admin_transfer`).
 This means:

-* All admin-gated functions on Globals (`set_settings`, `add_supported_asset`, `set_fee`, etc.) require Timelock authorisation
+* All admin-gated functions on Globals (`whitelist_asset`, `set_factory`, `upgrade`, etc.) require Timelock authorisation

-* To change a global setting, a Proposer must schedule the operation, wait for the delay, then an Executor executes it
+* To change such a parameter, a Proposer schedules the operation, waits for the delay (in ledgers), then an Executor executes it

 * This prevents instant, unilateral changes to critical protocol parameters